antronerds/r2-tutorials/docs/K_Means_Clustering.md

 may depend on the initial, randomly assigned clusters.
 As the algorithm is usually very fast, it is common to run it multiple times with
 different starting conditions and compare the outcome.
 R2 visualizes
-this in the end result of the calculation.
+this in the end result of the calculation.*

 ----------

-Tutorial step 3
+Step 3: Examining resulting clusters
 ---------------

 1. R2 clusters the samples using the expression of 1500 genes